thoughtbot/maintaining-open-source-projects/book/02-community.md

     Passion](https://signalvnoise.com/posts/3349-open-source-guilt-passion)

 Businesses rely on your project.
 Software projects rely on it.
 People rely on it.
 They ultimately rely on you, the project owner.
-You are aware that if you put in three more hours of work you may be saving ten people’s time next week, not to mention through the future, and that makes you feel somehow responsible for the potential save.
-An unintended regression could directly affect hundreds of people (or dozens, or thousands or millions).
-People can be rude while complaining about errors or lack of features.
+If you put in three more hours of work you may save ten people three hours each today, compounding into the future, and that potentially makes you feel responsible.
+An unintended regression could directly affect hundreds of people (or dozens, or thousands or millions!).
+People can complain about errors or lack of features in a curt way.

 In the open source world nobody owes anything to anyone.
 If anything, users owe maintainers gratitude for publishing something that was and is useful to them.
 Your code is being run in who-knows how many computers and servers, more companies are using your code than you can even think of.

-Let’s say you actually wasted your and people’s time by making a mistake, say, by setting the wrong expectations or introducing a bug you could have spotted.
 A mistake today doesn’t undo your previous productivity gains, help and successes.

-We are better maintainers if we are energetic.
-Negative feelings won’t help on that, positive ones will.
-How to change how we feel is indeed not topic for this book, I hope at least to raise awareness of the feelings that may sprout from leading an OSS project, as that in itself should help.
+How to manage your emotions is indeed not a topic for this book, but it is important to be aware of the feelings that may sprout from leading an OSS project, as that in itself should help.

 People’s expectations and needs will be different than what you set for yourself and your project.
-You can try to channel and intersect that but sometimes it is best to accept differences, and agree to disagree.
+You can try to channel them, and they may intersect.
+Yet sometimes it is best to accept differences, and agree to disagree.
 At the end of the day, we should not worry about things that are out of our control.
-And instead feel great about having contributed valuable software to the world.
+And instead feel good about having contributed valuable software to the world.